As the world opens back up for business, furniture powerhouse Zenith looks to transform commercial environments through three new brand partnerships.

 ALTER by Scott Fitzsimons for Zenith reimagines the furniture we use in commercial spaces.
 Favouring minimal elegance, the pieces in this collection promote a peaceful and successful “destination workplace,” making an environment that is ready for any occasion.

 Product-led and editorially curated, the Indesign Edit offers a unique perspective on the exceptional designers and brands across the Indo-Pacific region and beyond.
-Celebrate new beginnings and take a sneak peek into 2022 with Zenith in the latest edition of The Edit.
+Explore Zenith’s major new brand partnerships in the latest edition of The Edit.

 The internet never sleeps!
 Here's the stuff you might have missed